arquimedescrivelari/foxpages/readme.md

 Fox Pages Server is distributed in two modes: development mode and distribution mode.

 ### Development Mode
 In this mode, the server works by default in singlethread, so that it is possible to use Visual FoxPro for the development of FXP pages.
-The mode of development requires Visual FoxPro installed.
+The development mode requires Visual FoxPro installed.

 ### Distribution mode
 In this mode, the server works in multithread, providing extreme processing gain.
 The distribution mode requires the Visual FoxPro runtime installed.